On the geodesic hypothesis in general relativity: Introduction

-Our theorem generalizes the result in \cite{einsteinStuart} obtained by D. Stuart in two ways.
-First, our result describes the long time behavior of the test particle in the spacetime.
-In \cite{einsteinStuart}, it was shown that the solution $(g, \phi^\ep)$ of the scalar field coupled Einstein equations exists only in a small portion $[0, t^*)\times\mathbb{R}^3$ of the given spacetime $[0, T]\times\mathbb{R}^3$ for some small positive constant $t^*$.
-And the test particle travels along a timelike geodesic in the small time interval $[0, t^*)$.
-Here our result shows that we can extend the solution to the whole spacetime $[0, T]\times\mathbb{R}^3$ such that the energy of the particle $\phi^\ep$ is concentrated along a timelike geodesic for arbitrarily large given time $T$.
-In particular, our theorem implies that the test particle moves along a timelike geodesic up to any given time $T$.
+On the other hand, our theorem generalizes the result in \cite{einsteinStuart} obtained by D. Stuart in two ways.
+First, our result describes the long time behavior of the test particles.
+In \cite{einsteinStuart}, it was shown that the solution $(g, \phi^\ep)$ of the Einstein-scalar field system exists only in a small portion $[0, t^*)\times\mathbb{R}^3$ of the given spacetime $[0, T]\times\mathbb{R}^3$ for some small positive constant $t^*$.
+Here we can extend the solution to the whole spacetime $[0, T]\times\mathbb{R}^3$ and at the same time the energy of the particle is concentrated along a timelike geodesic for arbitrarily large given time $T$.
 Second, our result holds under the assumption $\delta\leq \ep^q$, $q>1$ which is weaker than $\delta\leq \ep^q$, $q\geq \frac{7}{4}$ imposed in \cite{einsteinStuart}.
 Recall that $\delta$ denotes the amplitude or the energy of the particle.
-If one wants to show that the gravitational field produced by the particle is negligibly small in $C^1$, i.e., $\|g-h\|_{C^1}\leq C\ep$, one has to show that the energy momentum tensor $T_{\mu\nu}$ are bounded by $C\ep$ in $H^{s-1}$, $s>\frac{5}{2}$.
+If one wants to show that the gravitational field produced by the particle is negligibly small in $C^1$, one has to show that the energy momentum tensor $T_{\mu\nu}$ is small in $H^{s-1}$, $s>\frac{5}{2}$.
 This requires $\delta$ to be sufficiently small in terms of $\ep$.
-As the method for estimating the matter field $\phi^\ep\in H^s$ requires $s$ to be an integer, D. Stuart proved the geodesic hypothesis under the strong condition $q\geq\frac{7}{4}$.
-On the other hand, notice that $\delta^{-1}\phi^\ep$ is close to some soliton.
+On the other hand, notice that $\delta^{-1}\phi^\ep$ is close to some soliton which has size $1$.
 In view of the equation \eqref{potenscal}, the potential $\mathcal{V}_{\ep, \delta}$, in particular the energy momentum tensor $T_{\mu\nu}$, has size $\delta^2\ep^{-2}$.
 Based on the heuristics that in the limiting case when $\ep$ goes to zero, the potential $\mathcal{V}_{\ep, \delta}$ should be bounded, we see that the condition $\delta\leq \ep^q$, $q\geq 1$ is needed to allow a proof of geodesic hypothesis in this setting.
 Our theorem thus answers the question of D. Stuart on the optimal value of $q$ when $q>1$.
-Furthermore, as was pointed out in Remark \ref{remarkdelta}, the condition can be even weaker by merely assuming that $\delta=\ep_0\ep$ for some small constant $\ep_0$ independent of $\ep$.
+Furthermore, the condition can be even weaker by merely assuming that $\delta=\ep_0\ep$ for some small constant $\ep_0$ independent of $\ep$.
 This is robust and interesting as then the potential $\mathcal{V}_{\ep, \delta}$ always has size $\ep_0^2$ even when $\ep$ goes to zero.